What is Data Governance? Definition, Benefits, and Best Practices

 You can automate quality checks and document every process, but when something breaks at 2 AM or when a business user needs context that doesn’t exist in your data catalog, only people can bridge the gap.

-These are domain leaders responsible for the business outcome of their data.
+Data owners are domain leaders responsible for the business outcome of their data.
 Beyond signing off on policies, they make sure governance enables their teams to deliver results back to the business.

-They live between the technical reality of data engineering and business needs, translating data governance policies into day-to-day practice.
+Data stewards lie between the technical reality of data engineering and business needs, translating data governance policies into day-to-day practice.
 Data stewards are the ones who make data work when data quality hits a business process.

-They solve the cross-functional problems that individual teams can’t, making sure that governance evolves with and alongside the business.
+And lastly, governance committees solve the cross-functional problems that individual teams can’t, making sure that governance evolves with and alongside the business.

 In other words, committees set strategy, owners execute in their domains, and stewards make it work on the front lines.